wmjoers/MicroBits/README.md

 ## JingleBells (blocks)
 A chistmas gift surprise.
 * Press A+B
-* Place micro:bit in closed box before timer has reach zero.
+* Place micro:bit in closed box before timer has reached zero.
 * The music will start playing when box is open if the light level is high enough.

 ## SerialMonitor